-- Careful with that Axe: Worsnop had a rather demonic screech back in the day, now he can mostly muster a dry hardcore yell.
+- Careful with That Axe: Worsnop had a rather demonic screech back in the day, now he can mostly muster a dry hardcore yell.

 - Electronicore: A big part of their early sound featured rave influenced breaks in their songs and electronic drum beats.
 On their second album they started to distance themselves from the genre, with a full break from it as of their third.

-- Emo Teen: A big part of their early image (their first album even featured the lead singer of Alesana. but as of From Death to Destiny they've ditched it for a drunken, hedonistic party image, with beards, unkempt clothing and hair, and leather cloths.
+- Emo Teen: A big part of their early image (their first album even featured the lead singer of Alesana.)
+As of Reckless & Relentless they've ditched it for a drunken, hedonistic party image, with beards, unkempt clothing and hair, and leather clothes.

-- Out of Genre Experience: "Not The American Average" was one of their first times playing in a hard rock style (albeit with breakdowns and emo style singing).
+- Out-of-Genre Experience: "Not The American Average" was one of their first times playing in a hard rock style (albeit with breakdowns and emo style singing).
 While it wouldn't sound out of place on their newer records, on the metalcore heavy "Stand Up and Scream" it sounded very out of place, becoming the black sheep hit of the record.

 - Power Ballad: "Someone Somewhere" was their first, although "Moving On" is a straighter example.